Coronavirus: your questions answered

-If you are self-isolating then you should not be leaving the house, including to buy essentials or get medical supplies.
+If you’re self-isolating then you shouldn’t be leaving the house, including to buy essentials, get medical supplies, or for exercise.
 You should speak to friends, family and trusted neighbours to see if they can support you to get the supplies you need during this time, whether prescriptions or food.
 When doing this they should leave any supplies on your doorstep to avoid spreading the virus.

 You can also speak to your pharmacy about organising a medication delivery.

-Anyone who is self-isolating for any reason can get support from the NHS Volunteer Responder Scheme for shopping, medication delivery and check in and chat calls.
+Anyone who is self-isolating or vulnerable for any reason can get support from the NHS Volunteer Responder Scheme for shopping, medication delivery and check in and chat calls.
 To self-refer you can call 0808 196 3646.
 For more information and to see whether you are eligible for this support please see here.

 I’m worried about everything going on, what can I do?